fredo-dedup/HeadlessChromium.jl/README.md

 resp = send(myTarget, "Browser.getVersion")
 # resp is a dictionary representation of the JSON returned by Chromium
 ```
+The synchronous version of `send` accepts a timeout keyword argument (default=5)
+specifying the number of seconds to wait before throwing a `TimeoutException`.

 Sending a command to the page asynchronously (i.e. without waiting for
 Chromium to respond):